caiolaytynher/change-theme/README.md

 and fill in the blanks.
 For me, I find easier to search for Alacritty themes that already exist and start from there.
-Finally, add your theme to the `THEMES` dictionary, here's an example of an valid entrance:
+Finally, add your theme to the `THEMES` dictionary, here's an example of a valid entrance:

 ```python
 {